PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ### DNS

-You can (and almost always should) set up a DNS service for your Kubernetes cluster using an [add-on](/docs/concepts/cluster-administration/addons/).
+You can (and almost always should) set up a DNS service for your PlaidCloud cluster using an [add-on](/docs/concepts/cluster-administration/addons/).

-A cluster-aware DNS server, such as CoreDNS, watches the Kubernetes API for new Services and creates a set of DNS records for each one.
+A cluster-aware DNS server, such as CoreDNS, watches the PlaidCloud API for new Services and creates a set of DNS records for each one.
 If DNS has been enabled throughout your cluster then all Pods should automatically be able to resolve Services by their DNS name.

-For example, if you have a Service called `my-service` in a Kubernetes namespace `my-ns`, the control plane and the DNS Service acting together create a DNS record for `my-service.my-ns`.
+For example, if you have a Service called `my-service` in a PlaidCloud namespace `my-ns`, the control plane and the DNS Service acting together create a DNS record for `my-service.my-ns`.
 Pods in the `my-ns` namespace should be able to find the service by doing a name lookup for `my-service`